-In case of a spill, contact the Ohio EPA spill hotline at 1-800-282-9378
+In case of a spill, contact the Ohio EPA spill hotline at 1-800-282-9378.

-Mercury is a persistent bioaccumulative toxic metal that is widely used in many products (Introduction to mercury) Once mercury is released into the environment its toxicity, persistence and ability to travel up the food chain are important issues for human health and the environment.
-Ohio has a Statewide health advisory for mercury from fish consumption for sensitive populations: women of childbearing age and children fifteen years old or younger, issued by Ohio's Department of Health (Ohio Sport Fish Consumption Advisory).
-The following web sites provide information on pollution prevention, alternatives to mercury containing products, locations to drop off old mercury containing products and information on what to do in case of a spill.
+Mercury is a persistent bioaccumulative toxic metal that is widely used in many products ("Introduction to Mercury").
+Once mercury is released into the environment, its toxicity, persistence and ability to travel up the food chain are important issues for human health and the environment.
+Ohio has a statewide health advisory for mercury from fish consumption for sensitive populations: women of childbearing age and children fifteen years old or younger, issued by Ohio's Department of Health (Ohio Sport Fish Consumption Advisory).
+The following websites provide information on pollution prevention, alternatives to mercury containing products, locations to drop off old mercury containing products and information on what to do in case of a spill.

-Great Lakes Regional Collaboration Mercury Phase-Down Strategy
+Great Lakes Regional Collaboration Mercury Phase-down Strategy

 The Great Lakes Regional Collaboration Mercury Phase-down Strategy has been finalized (June 2008).
 The strategy can be accessed here.